Train050/InventorySystem/Sprint3.md

 removeItemByName -- the function removes the item based on the passed in Name in the inventory table

-updateItemByID -- the function updates the item based on the ID passed through JSON
+updateItemByID -- the function updates the item based on the ID passed through JSON ojbect

-updateItemByName -- the function updates the item based on Name passed through JSON
+updateItemByName -- the function updates the item based on Name passed through JSON object

+Routing API

 Front End testing